Wazecode/opencv-tutorial/docs/color/color.rst

-In the following image BGR = (z, h, v) blue is zero green increases in the horizontal direction, red increases in the horizhontal direction.
+In the following image BGR = (z, h, v) blue is zero green increases in the horizontal direction, red increases in the horizontal direction.
 We have black, red, green and yellow in the 4 corners.

 .. image:: rgb2.png